pact-foundation/pact-jvm/README.md

 ## Note about artifact names and versions

-Pact-JVM is written in Scala.
+Pact-JVM is partially written in Scala.
 As Scala does not provide binary compatibility between major versions, all the Pact-JVM artifacts have the version of Scala they were built with in the artifact name.
 So, for example, the pact-jvm-consumer-junit module has a Jar file named pact-jvm-consumer_2.10.
 The full name of the file is pact-jvm-consumer_2.10-2.0.x.jar.